Baaggii/erp-web-next/docs/posapi VAT module.md

 When a user posts a transaction using this form, the ERP reads the dynamic configuration.
 If posApiEnabled is true, the system builds a POSAPI payload from the saved record (as described above), obtains an OAuth token and calls /rest/receipt.
 The returned lottery number and QR data should be stored back into the transaction record so that the printed receipt matches the data sent to the tax authority.

 POS transactions themselves use the same dynamic transaction definitions.
 They derive their behaviour—fields, validation rules and now POSAPI integration—from the transactionForms.json configuration.
 This unified approach eliminates the need for a separate “POS transaction configuration” file and ensures that future transaction types can leverage the POSAPI integration simply by toggling posApiEnabled in their form definition.

+Note: POSAPI settings should only be defined in transactionForms.json.
+Do not use the legacy posTransactionConfig.json (or any POS‑transaction‑specific configuration) for POSAPI integration.
+That file is reserved solely for configuring data synchronisation between tables.

 Conclusion and next steps